kite-sdk/kite-docs/introduction-to-datasets.md

 ### Properties

-You can add custom settings to dataset properties at creation time using the `--set` option.
-For example, in the CLI you might create the dataset _users_ using a cache size of 20 (rather than the default cache size of 10):
+You can add custom settings to dataset properties at creation time.

+For example, Kite's default cache size is 10.
+This is the number of files that are open at any one time; each file represents a partition in the dataset written to by your application.
+In the CLI, you can use the `--set` option to increase the cache size of 20:

 ```
 kite-dataset create users --schema user.avsc --set kite.writer.cache-size=20